DFE-Digital/ecf-data-model-prototypes-separate/README.md

     - a mentor
   * a **induction record** is made from a list of **induction periods**
   * an **training period** requires an ECT to be associated with:
-    - a delivery partner
-    - a lead provider
+    - a delivery partner and lead provider partnership
     - a mentor
   * a **training record** is made from a list of **training periods**